Use Crescat to schedule your soundchecks, rehearsals, and more.

 - Open your festival's Venues and click the calendar button next to a room.
 The Stage Displays button is at the top of the resulting slide-out.

-- Info Sections are best described with the images and text near the end of the article.
-Here's a link to get there quickly.
+- Info Sections are best described with images and text.
+So here's a link to get there quickly.

-- Get a printable report wherever you see "Report" or "Download" buttons.
+- Get a printable report wherever you see "Report" or "Download" buttons at the top of various pages.
 They are often available in PDF or CSV.

 Schedule & Timings